ridabajwa1024/Netflix-clone/README.md

 # 🎬 Netflix Clone

 A **Netflix-inspired web application** built with **React.js** for practice and learning.
-This project focuses on creating a clean UI, responsive design, and mimicking the feel of Netflix.
 It may not be production-ready, but it reflects my journey of learning and improving as a developer.

 ---